sbslee/streamlit-openai/README.md

 Welcome to the `streamlit-openai` package!

-This package provides a Streamlit component for building interactive chat interfaces powered by OpenAI's API.
-It supports the Responses, Chat Completions, and Assistants APIs, with built-in integration for OpenAI tools such as function calling, file search, code interpreter, vision, and more.
+This package provides a Streamlit component for building interactive chat interfaces powered by OpenAI.

-Below is a quick overview of the package's key features:
+Here’s a quick overview of the package’s key features:

 - Easily create chat interfaces in Streamlit
-- Support for OpenAI’s Responses, Chat Completions, and Assistants APIs
-- Real-time streaming responses
+- Real-time streaming responses using the Responses API
 - Integration with OpenAI tools: function calling, file search, code interpreter, vision, and more
-- Vision capabilities for processing image inputs
 - File input support for richer interactions
-- Fully customizable chat interface, including model selection, temperature, and more
+- Fully customizable chat interface, including model selection, temperature settings, and more
 - Support for saving and retrieving chat history

 # Table of Contents